TallNeckTribe/Announcement/README.md

 You could check the OG Minters Address List here -> [TNT Genesis Minters Airdrop List](https://github.com/TallNeckTribe/Announcement/blob/main/TNT-Genesis-First-Airdrop.csv)

 P.S.
 As reproted by @rogalda, this address 0x50577B6C03d36Fb12842Cb32217F39d80ff1cA14 has been compromised and here's his new address: 0xcEAEE92435368cae2D9dc9Cf1156D1341847017a.
-So we will airdrop the USDC tokens to his address.
+So we will airdrop the USDC tokens to his new address.
 Keep safe, don't get rekt again, my frens.